f3mshep/f3mshep.github.io/_posts/2018-01-19-deploying_a_react_app_with_rails_api_to_heroku.markdown

 This will take a while, since Heroku is building a production version of your application.

-While it is building, why don't you play some Sudoku on my [Heroku web app](https://sudoku-now.herokuapp.com/)
+While it is building, play some Sudoku on my [Heroku web app](https://sudoku-now.herokuapp.com/)

 Once it completes, give yourself a high five!